 Your protected health information may be used and disclosed where it is necessary for the purpose of providing health care services to you.
 Your protected health information may also be used and disclosed to pay your health care bills and to support the operation of your physician’s practice.

 Business Associates.
-SmileWorld Family Dental contracts with service providers – called business associates – to perform various functions on its behalf.
-For example, we may contract with a service provider to perform the administrative functions necessary to pay your medical claims.
-To perform these functions or to provide the services, business associates will receive, create, maintain, use, or disclose protected health information, but only after SmileWorld Family Dental and the business associate agree in writing to contract terms requiring the business associate to appropriately safeguard your information.
+Smileworld Family Dental contracts with service providers – called business associates – to perform various functions on its behalf.
+For example, we may contract with a service provider to perform the administrative functions necessary to pay your dental claims.
+To perform these functions or to provide the services, business associates will receive, create, maintain, use, or disclose protected health information, but only after Smileworld Family Dental and the business associate agree in writing to contract terms requiring the business associate to appropriately safeguard your information.